- This event has passed.

 WEBINAR: Biosecurity best practices for improving feed safety, pig health

-Register to learn effective intervention strategies and hygiene management best practices.
+Watch on-demand now to learn effective intervention strategies and hygiene management best practices.

 Proper biosecurity protocols are as important in the feed mill as they are on the farm — as even the highest-quality feed can become a fomite for swine disease.
 This webinar will provide pig producers, nutritionists, and feed manufacturers with risk evaluation methodology and the evidence base for effective intervention.
 Hear experts Sofia Rengman, Perstorp Animal Nutrition, and Kurt Richardson, Anitox, provide an examination of published research for assessing the risk contaminated feed and feed ingredients can pose to the spread of porcine viruses.
 Gut health and feed hygiene are also key to a well-rounded strategy for reducing the use of antibiotics without impacting performance or animal health.